-Given the plan's contribution allocation procedure, if all actuarial assumptions are met (including the assumption of the plan earning 7.50% on the actuarial valuation of assets), it is expected that:
+Given the plan's contribution allocation procedure, if all actuarial assumptions are met (including the assumption of the plan earning 7.00% on the actuarial valuation of assets), it is expected that:

-- 1. The amortization payment as a percentage of pay will remain level through fiscal year 2036. - 2.
-The unfunded actuarial accrued liability will be fully amortized after 20 years from fiscal year 2019, and - 3.
+- 1. The amortization payment as a percentage of pay will increase through fiscal year 2024 as annual payments begin for each of four staggered bases established in connection with the experience study after which it will remain level through fiscal year 2036, - 2.
+The unfunded actuarial accrued liability will be fully amortized after 20 years from fiscal year 2020, and - 3.
 In the absence of benefit improvements, the funded ratio should increase over time, until it reaches 100%.

-The employer contribution rate increased from 12.22% to 14.74% for fiscal year 2019.
+The employer contribution rate increased from 19.24% to 20.87% for fiscal year 2023.